 - The nomination form is distributed to all initiated members in good standing.
 This form includes all CMT and Honor Board positions and all eligible candidates. - A list of candidates should be released 24 hours prior to this meeting and available during this meeting to reference.
-If new members will be initiated prior to the election chapter meeting, they should be included on this list. - · This list should indicate the ranked preference of roles, by each candidate. - For example, the list of candidates for president could look like this, with the numbers indicating ranked preference from the Officer Interest Form - Mary Comfort Leonard (1) - Anna Boyd Ellington (3) - Eva Webb Dodd (5) - See "Resources" section of this handbook for best practices on creating this form, and sharing candidate information - See "Involving New Members in Elections" section for more information on new member eligibility. - Individually, and silently, members complete the Ballot Nomination Form.
-Members should nominate candidates they feel are best for each CMT and Honor Board role. - Members may only nominate one candidate per role, and may only nominate each member for one role. - Example, if a member nominates Mary Delta Gamma for president, that member may not nominate any other candidates for president and Hannah Delta Gamma may not be nominated for any other role by that member. - · Results are only viewable by Elections Committee and should be kept confidential. - Members may not share with any other members who they nominated. - See "Accountability in the Elections Process" section for more information.
+If new members will be initiated prior to the election chapter meeting, they should be included on this list. - This list should indicate the ranked preference of roles, by each candidate. - For example, the list of candidates for president could look like this, with the numbers indicating ranked preference from the Officer Interest Form - Mary Comfort Leonard (1) - Anna Boyd Ellington (3) - Eva Webb Dodd (5) - See "Resources" section of this handbook for the link to the Ballot Nomination Form that should be shared by chapter president to members.
+This link must be shared by chapter president to members during the Ballot Nomination Chapter Meeting and takes members to a hidden form on members.deltagamma.org. - See "Involving New Members in Elections" section for more information on new member eligibility. - Individually, and silently, members complete the Ballot Nomination Form.
+Members should nominate candidates they feel are best for each CMT and Honor Board role. - Members may only nominate one candidate per role, and may only nominate each member for one role. - Example, if a member nominates Mary Comfort Leonard for president, that member may not nominate any other candidates for president and Mary Comfort Leonard may not be nominated for any other role by that member. - Results are only viewable by the Elections Committee in Anchorbase, and should be kept confidential.
+The chapter president should pull this report by navigating to Chapter Management > Elections. - Members may not share with any other members who they nominated. - See "Accountability in the Elections Process" section for more information.